ambarishkumar/easydao-project/README.md

 There are four logic layer:

 1. **Database:** this is your real database.
 It is important that table and field names are following naming conventions, e.g: if you prefixes tables (CUS_CUSTOMER), than all table must have prefix.
 Your table must have one primary key. **I advice that, do not use composite primary keys, but always use one primary key.** See: http://stackoverflow.com/questions/1383062/composite-primary-key
-1. **Dao and Model layer:** these classes generated from the database, and you never modify with hands.
+1. **Dao and Model layer:** these classes generated from the database, and you never modify it manually.
 Dao classes directly reaches tables of database.
 The dao classes based on Spring Framework JdbcTemplate.
 1. **DaoExt and DaoComp layer:** there are codes that was made by developers.
 1. **Service layer:** Service classes contains Spring @Transactional annotation, and they are using Dao, DaoExt and DaoComp classes.